joshjumelet/Poke-Mart-E-Commerce/README.md

 ![Image](Images/Poke_Mart_Logo.jpeg)

-Front-End Repo for a PERN stack e-commerce platform built and themed based off of the Poke Mart.
+Repo for a PERN stack e-commerce platform built and themed based off of the Poke Mart.
 A [Trello](https://trello.com/b/eAeGysdm/pok%C3%A9-mart-e-commerce-app) board was used during development.

 |      Name      |                                                               GitHub                                                               |                                                                  LinkedIn                                                                  |
 | :------------: | :--------------------------------------------------------------------------------------------------------------------------------: | :----------------------------------------------------------------------------------------------------------------------------------------: |